IBM/universal-connectors/filter-plugin/logstash-filter-mssql-guardium/README.md

 			STATE = START;
 			GO

-	Kindly note event name should be same for TSQL Create and Alter event.
+	** Note that the event name should be the same for TSQL Create and Alter event.**
-	And xel path name mentioned in TSQL should be matching to SQL statement mentioned in input plugin for 'failure' tag.
+	** Note that the xel path name mentioned in TSQL should be matching the one in the SQL statement mentioned in the input plug-in for 'failure' tag. **

 #### Limitations